delimce/cabifyMobileChallenge/README.md

 - Android API 29 for debugging

 ## App description:
 Cabify Store App, i followed the MVVM pattern, which tries to decouple the retrieval of data, view logic, and presentation into three areas.
-For software development reason i did use the next configuration for relax coding:
+For software development reason and relax coding i did use the next configuration:

 ## Data:
 I did use "pojos" in kotlin (data class) for the real data representation and object abstraction, these objects used for retrive all types information (database and dummy) to interact with UI and UX. you can find it in "data" folder.

 ## Repositories:
 The repositories have logic for getting, process and share information with domain of App, in my case, i had three big entities of
-information: Products of catalog, Order, and Discounts this object were manipulated using retrofit for networking, couchbase lite for database management and LiveData for synchrony
+information: Products of catalog, Order, and Discounts these objects were manipulated using Retrofit for networking, couchbase lite for database persistence and LiveData for synchrony.

 ## UI:
-The app's User interfaces are stored in folder "ui" you can found main activity (tabbet for navigation), final activity (dummy paid feedback) and set of Fragment for show cabify products and order's details, also i divided recycleViews adapter in diferent directory for Readability too
+The app's User interfaces are stored in folder "ui" you can find a main activity (tabbet for navigation), final activity (dummy paid feedback) and set of Fragments for show cabify products and order's details, also i divided recycleViews adapter in a diferent directory for Readability.

 ## ViewModels:
-Share LiveData objects between Fragments using viewModels in this folder you can found the classes i did use for this task.
+Share LiveData objects between Fragments using viewModels in this folder you can find the classes what i did use for this task.